Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

-With Massey’s Master of Arts in English you can build on your undergraduate interests and develop your critical research skills.
+Build on your undergraduate interests in English and develop your critical research skills.

 A Master of Arts (English) at Massey gives you the chance to study important literary genres and periods in depth.
 You’ll also explore the complexities of literary language and rhetoric.

 Massey’s Master of Arts (English) offers you thorough coverage of great literature in English, from Shakespeare to the present day.
-Our courses are taught by active researchers who share your love of literature: they’ll introduce you to amazing writing and the reasons why it matters.
+Our courses are taught by active researchers who share your love of literature: they will introduce you to amazing writing and the reasons why it matters.

 Choose from a range of courses that will extend your English skills in creative and applied ways.
 Expand the horizons of your degree by taking an elective course in creative writing, theatre studies or media studies.